York, Pennsylvania: 20th century

-The York area had also been home for more than one hundred years to the Pfaltzgraff company, which built its first pottery factory in the area in 1895 and continued manufacturing in York until 2005.
+The York area had also been home for more than 100 years to the Pfaltzgraff company, which built its first pottery factory in the area in 1895 and continued manufacturing in York until 2005.

 Although currently produced by the Hershey Company, the York Peppermint Pattie was created in York in 1940.

-Throughout the middle of the twentieth century, many African American residents of the city were subject to hostile racial prejudice and social injustices.
-Between 1955 and 1970, the people of York experienced racial discrimination leading to riots, most notably the 1969 York Race Riot, which resulted in the death of Lillie Belle Allen and Henry C. Schaad.
+Throughout the middle of the 20th century, several incidents of racial prejudice and social injustices occurred in the city.
+Between 1955 and 1970 there were several racial disturbances, most notably the 1969 York Race Riot, which resulted in the deaths of Lillie Belle Allen and Henry C. Schaad.
 These murders were largely left ignored until thirty-one years later, when allegations of murder and racial prejudice were raised against the mayor, Charlie Robertson.
 Additionally, the city commonly held unopposed Ku Klux Klan rallies and public meetings, fostering further racial tension.
 Though the murders of Allen and Schaad were solved and the perpetrators were apprehended, the actions, which originated back to the beginnings of the hate group, continue to the present day.